maxkaplan/bigf.art-boilerplate-webpack/README.md

 * when a collector will mint its unique bigFunction from your Generative bigFunction, a random hash will be hard-coded in the **bigFhash code snippet**
 * the bigFunction will now have its own `index.html` file, with a **static** hash, ensuring its immutability

-The [Guide to mint a Generative bigFunction](https://bigFhash.xyz/articles/guide-mint-generative-bigFunction) give in-depth details about this process.

 # Publish your bigFunction